semaphoreci/docs/docs/faq/faq.md

 This problem occurs when there have been changes like force-pushes to a git repo which is referenced in a Gemfile.
 You can solve it by following these steps:
-- Comment that gem line in the Gemfile.
+- Comment that gem line in the Gemfile
-- Run bundle.
+- Run `bundle install`
-- Uncomment the gem line in the Gemfile.
+- Uncomment the gem line in the Gemfile
-- Run bundle again.
+- Run `bundle install` again

-The Gemfile.lock will then reference a valid git revision.
+The Gemfile.lock will now reference a valid git revision.
   </p>
 </details>